SkylineCommunications/dataminer-docs/connector-help/connector_help/LCJ_Capteurs_CV7-S.md

 The CV7-S is an anemometer, used for measuring wind speed and direction.

-The CV7-S driver collects absolute parameters and average parameters over a period of 1, 10 and 20 minutes.
+The CV7-S connector collects absolute parameters and average parameters over a period of 1, 10 and 20 minutes.

 ## About